jona159/e2e_TestRepo/README.md

   1. Execute the command `git clone https://github.com/GeoSoftII2020-21/TestRepo`
   2. Execute the command `docker-compose up`
   3. Navigate into the js-client folder
   4. Open the html file.
-After 5 seconds you will be able to see the test results evaluated by QUnit.
+After 5 seconds you will be able to see the evaluated test results.

-## Testumgebung
+## Test environment

-For the R-Client __testthat__ is used as a testing framework
+For the R-Client __testthat__ is used as a testing framework For the JS-Client __QUnit__ is used as a testing framework